Frequently Asked Questions

 We always appreciate the hard work and commitment of volunteers and the contribution they make to our service.
 At present we are not taking on any new volunteers as we have a waiting list of people wanting to be involved.
 Future opportunities will be advertised here on the website, so feel free to check back regularly for more information.

-If you would like to be a part of our Youth Reference Group, please send us an email at firstname.lastname@example.org.
-Please note that this is a long-term commitment for young people aged 16-25 who would like to have their say about making headspace Youth Friendly & ensuring that services are appropriate.
+If you would like to be a part of our Youth Reference Group, please send an email to firstname.lastname@example.org.
+Please note that this is a long-term commitment for young people aged 16-25 who would like to have their say about making headspace youth friendly and ensuring our services are appropriate.
 It is expected that you will attend 1 meeting each month (on a weekeday evening) and regularly attend events to assist with health promotion, increasing mental health literacy and creating greater awareness of headspace services.